B.S. in Recreation & Tourism Management

 - RTM 498 - Internship in Recreation Systems 6-12 (12)

-- RTM 469 – Administration and Operation of Recreation and Tourism Agencies (3)
+- RTM 475 - Commercial Recreation and Attractions Management (3)

 - RTM 489 – Outdoor Leadership and Adventure Programming (3)